bitrise-io/devcenter/_articles/reviews/frequent-android-issues.md

 1\.

-2\.

-3\.

-## 9. "Version of this app can not be downloaded by any devices as they will all receive APKs with higher version codes" ???
+## 9. "Version of this app can not be downloaded by any devices as they will all receive APKs with higher version codes"

 ### Error

 The issue is related to an APK which has a higher versionCode on a lower track than another APK with lower versionCode but in a higher track.

-The issue here is that your APK version is higher in one of your lower track. in order vannak tracket, alpha, beta, release, ezek rang szerint novekednek, az alpha kisebb jogosulttsagokkal bir mint a release ami elerheto barki szamara, ezek csopprtok. ki akarok rakni egy verzio szamba egy csoportban, es a nalanal kisebb csoportban van egy magasabb verzioju. a a 40-esnel nagyobb apk-t le kell szedni a listarol. nagyobb trackre akarok feltolteni egy kisebb veriojut mint ami a kisebb tracken levo apknak a verzioja.

 ### Solution